bkshgtm/AppleStore/README.md

 ## Project Overview

-The Apple 2.0 project is a Django web application that provides a platform for users to browse and buy Apple products.
-It includes features such as product listing, order creation, and user authentication.
+The Apple 2.0 project is a simplified Python-Django-based clone of the Apple website.
+It provides a streamlined platform for users to browse and purchase Apple products, featuring essential functionalities such as user authentication, product listing, selecting product specifications, placing orders, viewing orders, and deleting orders.
+Additionally, new products with details can be directly added through the built-in admin page, and the webpage automatically updates to reflect these changes.

 ## Installation